jnmartin84/doom64-dc/README.md

     make clean
     make

-If you have `mkdcdisc` installed, you can use the `makecd` build target to create a self-booting CDI.
+If you have `mkdcdisc` installed, you can use the `cdi` build target to create a self-booting CDI.

     cd ~/doom64-dc
-    make makecd
+    make cdi

-If you have both `mksdiso` and `mkdcdisc` installed, you can use the `makesd` build target to create an ISO suitable for loading from SD card with Dreamshell ISO loader.
+If you have both `mksdiso` and `mkdcdisc` installed, you can use the `sdiso` build target to create an ISO suitable for loading from SD card with Dreamshell ISO loader.

     cd ~/doom64-dc
-    make makesd
+    make sdiso

 Good luck.